Plant Diagnosis: Yellow Leaves, Brown Tips, Wilting

 The useful part is triage.
 The identifier can separate a pothos with natural old-leaf yellowing from a calathea with crispy humidity stress or a monstera showing root trouble.
 It does not measure soil oxygen, fertilizer concentration, or root rot directly, so it should guide the next check rather than replace it.

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+Image-based plant diagnosis is useful when symptom descriptions lead to broad or confusing gardening advice.
 A clear full-plant photo plus one symptom close-up gives the model more context than a single damaged leaf.

 How to Diagnose Yellow Leaves, Brown Tips, and Wilting